“The DWP can sanction me if I don’t do something on my claimant commitment”

 The short answer:

-If you don't do something that you have agreed to on your claimant commitment then you can be sanctioned for failing to meet your work-related requirements.
-However this should only happen if you did not have a good reason for failing to carry out the activity.
-If you fail to do something, the DWP should give you reasonable time - usually five days - to explain what the problem was.
+In addition, if you fail to do something, the DWP should give you reasonable time - usually five days - to explain what the problem was.
 A sanction should only be imposed if the decision maker decides that you did not have a good reason.

 You should be notified of any decision to sanction you and you can challenge it by mandatory reconsideration and then appeal.